rahafog/SDA-CapstoneProject/progress/dairy.md

 add the prod namespace to the pipeline in order to deploy the services to it after they pass the test namespace.

 Day 15:
-create elf and prometheous logging and monitering tools .
+create elf and promethous logging and monitoring tools .